mrk-han/INFO450PLATIN/README.md

 ### Note:
 - Rules represent a variation to the standard Pig Latin translation

-## Non Functinal Requirements:
+## Non Functional Requirements:
 - The translator program will only translate words that are 50 characters or less and the user’s input is guaranteed to be 50 characters or less.
 - The program should use C-string to store and process the word.
 - The program should include a function: translateToPigLatin that performs the following:
 	- Translates the word that is passed as a parameter to the function into Pig Latin.
 	- Displays the translated word to the console
 	- Returns 0 if successful and -1 if not successful
 		- Example – empty string! – nothing to translate OR a word that begins w/ a number – cannot be translated
 - The main program should include a loop that will continue to ask for input and translate words until the user chooses to quit.

 ### Extra credit :